 She will never come back but she will remain in the minds of many due to her dedication to the nation and love for the people.
 If Bangabandhu is remembered as the Father of the Nation, she is certainly to be remembered as the mother.

-Dr S A Malek is the former Political Adviser to the Prime Minister, Member of Parliament, Secretary General of Bangabandhu
+(Dr S A Malek is the former political adviser to the Prime Minister, a Member of Parliament, general secretary of Bangabandhu Parishad and a columnist.)